 Did you know that champion sled-dog Huskies can actually run over 100 miles a day?
-In fact, many of them keep breaking world records year after year!
-Also, some of the top Huskies can run 1,000 miles in 8 days!
-But what about normal every-day Huskies?
+In fact, there are a few that keep breaking world records year after year!
+And while some of the top Huskies can run 1,000 miles in 8 days, what about normal every-day Huskies?

-So, how far can Huskies run?
 Huskies are naturally active dogs bred for endurance and long-distance running.
-The average Husky can run 10 to 20 miles in a session (compared to 2 to 5 miles by the average breed).
-And with training, a Husky can run 40 miles at a time.
-However, sled Huskies can top 137 miles per day, thanks to their metabolic switch!
+An average Husky can run 10 – 20 miles in a session (compared to 2 to 5 miles by the average dog).
+But with training, an average Husky can run 40 miles at a time.
+But what’s amazing is that sled Huskies can top 100 miles per day, thanks to their genetic metabolic switch!

+Huskies running well over 100 miles a day sounds ridiculous, but it’s true.
 Interested in knowing how this is possible?
-In this article, we will examining the extraordinary stamina of the Siberian Husky and the reasons why they’re able to run a ridiculous distance.
+In this article, we will examining the extraordinary stamina of the Husky and the reasons why they’re able to run an absurd distance.

 RECOMMENDED: Why Do Huskies Howl?